Gauge-independent transition dividing the confinement phase in the lattice SU(2) gauge-adjoint scalar model: Conclusion and discussion

 The result obtained in this paper should be compared with the lattice $SU(2)$ gauge-scalar model with the scalar field in the fundamental representation of the gauge group in a gauge-independent way.
 This model has a single confinement-Higgs phase where two confinement and Higgs regions are analytically continued according to the preceding studies \cite{Ostewlder78,FradkinShenker79}.
-Even in this case, it is shown \cite{Ikeda23} that the composite operator constructed from the original fundamental scalar field and the color-direction field can discriminate two regions and indicate the existence of the transition line seperating the confinement-Higg phase into completely different two phases, Confinement phase and Higgs phase.
+Even in this case, it is shown \cite{Ikeda23} that the composite operator constructed from the original fundamental scalar field and the color-direction field can discriminate two regions and indicate the existence of the transition line separating the confinement-Higgs phase into two completely different phases, the confinement phase and Higgs phase.